piclas-framework/piclas/doc/userguide/020_workflow.md

 h5piclas2vtk [posti.ini] output.h5
 ~~~~~~~

 Multiple HDF5 files can be passed to the h5piclas2vtk tool at once.
-The (optional) runtime parameters to be set in `posti.ini` are given in Section \ref{sec:tools_posti}.
+The (optional) runtime parameters to be set in `posti.ini` are given in Section \ref{sec:tools_posti_visu}.